getbraincloud/braincloud-docs/versioned_docs/version-5.8.0/api/2_capi/redemptioncode/index.md

 operation | Should always be "redeem" for asynchronous scripts. redemptionCodeId | The redemption code id of the redemption code being processed. attempt   | The 0-based counter of the current attempt.
-Will be zero unless retries are allowed. async | Will be `false` for asynchronous scripts. <- Can be used to confirm that things are configured correctly! codeType | Corresponds to the _Campaign Name_ in the Design Portal. codeUseType | "MULTI" if this is a Shared (multi-use) Code, and "SINGLE" if it is a Personal (single-use) code customCodeInfo | The _Code Info JSON_ configured against the code.
+Will be zero unless retries are allowed. async | Will be `false` for asynchronous scripts. &lt;- Can be used to confirm that things are configured correctly! codeType | Corresponds to the _Campaign Name_ in the Design Portal. codeUseType | "MULTI" if this is a Shared (multi-use) Code, and "SINGLE" if it is a Personal (single-use) code customCodeInfo | The _Code Info JSON_ configured against the code.
 Normally contains the JSON data indicating what the rewards for redeeming this code should be.